+The Audit Committee is supported by the Internal Audit Department ("IAD") in discharging its duties and responsibilities.
+The internal audit function is established to add value and improve the Company's operations and also to ensure consistency in the control environment and the application of policies and procedures.
 The in-house internal audit function provides an independent and objective feedback to the AC and the Board on the adequacy, effectiveness and efficiency of the internal control system within the Group.
-The Internal Auditors report to the AC on their audit findings, their recommendations of the corrective actions to be taken by Mangement together with Management's responses in relation thereto.
+The Internal Auditors report to the AC on their audit findings, their recommendations of the corrective actions to be taken by Management together with Management's responses in relation thereto.
 The Internal Auditors will follow up on the implementation of their recommendations by Management.